7th Street Theatre

-Minneapolis' first Orpheum Theatre opened in 1904, an elegant and luxurious Beaux-Arts building built for the Orpheum vaudeville circuit.
+Minneapolis' first Orpheum Theatre opened October 22, 1904, an elegant and luxurious Beaux-Arts building built for the Orpheum vaudeville circuit.

 Seating around 1,490, the Orpheum Theatre’s impressive facade of limestone and terra cotta featured the circuit’s name boldly inscribed above the two-story colonnade above the main entrance, which was covered by a simple glass-and-iron canopy marquee.
 In the early years, the only signage on the first Orpheum Theatre was the theater’s name in large letters on the rooftop, illuminated by lightbulbs at night.

 Among the many big-name performers in the Orpheum Theatre’s vaudeville days was Houdini, in his first Minneapolis appearance, in 1915.

-When the Orpheum circuit built the much larger and more ornate Hennepin in 1921, they made that theater there new Minneapolis home a year later, renaming it the Orpheum Theatre.
+When the Orpheum circuit built the much larger and more ornate Hennepin in 1921, they made that theater their new Minneapolis home a year later, renaming it the Orpheum Theatre.
 The first Orpheum Theatre reopened August 27, 1922 as the 7th Street Theatre, and switched over to movies.